-During the year ended December 31, 2019, one customer represented approximately 25.7% of the Company's net sales.
-As of December 31, 2019, outstanding trade receivables related to this customer were \$12.0 million.
+During the years ended December 31, 2019 and 2020, one customer represented approximately 25.7% and 22.3% of the Company's net sales, respectively.
+As of December 31, 2019 and 2020, outstanding trade receivables related to this customer were \$12.0 million and \$5.4 million, respectively.
 The Company provides extended payment terms to qualified customers for sales under its "Early Buy" program, which allows customers to take delivery in December and receive payment terms for April through June of the following year.